-Situated just 35 km north of Paris, the Oise department is a popular weekend and vacation getaway for Parisians who come here to enjoy the miles of forests, peaceful countryside walks and magical castles.
+Situated just 35 km north of Paris, the Oise department is a popular weekend and vacation destination for Parisians, who come here to enjoy the miles of forests, peaceful countryside walks, and magical castles.
 Oise is in the

 Somme, Seine-et-Marne, Aisne, Val-d'Oise, Eure, and Seine-Maritime.
-By far the most popular destination with locals, holidaymakers and weekenders is the Compiègne Forest, which stretches across 15,000 hectares and has over 100 km of cycle paths.
-The cycle route between Saint-Jean-aux-Bois and Pierrefonds is particularly popular with families, not least because it leads to the impressive Pierrefonds medieval castle which has been featured in films and TV shows, including The Man in the Iron Mask, and BBC’s Merlin.
+By far the most popular destination among locals, holidaymakers, and weekenders is the Compiègne Forest, which spans 15,000 hectares and features over 100 kilometres of cycle paths.
+The cycle route between Saint-Jean-aux-Bois and Pierrefonds is particularly popular with families, not least because it leads to the impressive Pierrefonds medieval castle, which has been featured in films and TV shows, including The Man in the Iron Mask, and the BBC’s Merlin.

 A Taste of History in Chantilly

-Another fairytale destination is Chantilly which has its own stunning castle housing one of the largest art collections in France outside the Louvre, with works by Raphael, Ingres and Delacroix.
-It is a place well known to equestrians thanks to its prestigious racecourse and the area around Chantilly has the largest racehorse training community in France.
+Another fairytale destination is Chantilly, which boasts its own Renaissance-style castle housing one of the largest art collections in France outside the Louvre, featuring works by Raphael, Ingres, and Delacroix.
+It is well known to equestrians thanks to its prestigious racecourse, and the area around Chantilly hosts the largest racehorse training community in France.
 There is even a museum dedicated to horses, the Living Museum of the Horse.

 Heritage and Style in Beauvais